The Second Courthouse

 The second courthouse of Niagara-on-the-Lake was built in 1847.
 So much removed from the former capital of British Canada, and in danger was this final power.
 They wanted to move it to St. Catharines.

 He created an amazing Victorian structure to make any region proud as a symbol of justice and honour… and they still moved it to St. Catharines in 1862.

 Many businesses occupied the Courthouse since the mid-1800’s, including a market, post office, fire hall, library, suspender factory, and of course a theatre (the Shaw Festival’s most unique).

-The theatre remains with office space held by Parks Canada and the Niagara-on-the-Lake Chamber of Commerce.
+Today it’s office space held by Parks Canada and the Niagara-on-the-Lake Chamber of Commerce.

 Don’t go in at night

-Mary, a cleaning lady for the Shaw, stayed back one night to complete the setup for an event the next morning.
+Mary, a cleaning lady for the Shaw stayed back one night to complete the setup for an event the next morning.
 She was sweeping a large event room when noticing movement from the ceiling.

 She looked up to see the large main light slowly swinging as if caught by a breeze.
 She noticed that none of the windows and doors were open, and was scared when the light started moving faster and faster, until it was shaking as if caught in a small earthquake, but the tables were steady.

 The supports gave way and the light crashed to the floor.
 Mary ran from the Courthouse and vowed never to return.